SkylineCommunications/dataminer-docs/develop/tools/TOONuGet/Producing_NuGet.md

 ![Assembly info in project settings](~/develop/images/Assembly_info_NuGet.png)

 > [!TIP]
 > In case your source files have been documented with [XML documentation comments](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/), make sure to set the [DocumentationFile](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/output#documentationfile) compiler option.
-You can set this option for a project in Visual Studio, by selecting the project in Solution Explorer, right click and choose Properties.
-Then, from the Build tab, check the XML Documentation File checkbox.
-This will generate an XML file in addition to the assembly which will be included in the NuGet package.
+You can set this option for a project in Visual Studio by selecting the project in Solution Explorer, right-clicking and selecting *Properties*.
+Then, from the *Build* tab, select the *XML Documentation File* checkbox.
+This will generate an XML file in addition to the assembly, which will be included in the NuGet package.
 Developers making use of your NuGet package will then be able to see this documentation in IntelliSense and the object browser.

 ## Automatic NuSpec file creation

 The CI/CD pipeline will look for the presence of NuSpec files for the .NET Framework class library projects in the solution.

 If no NuSpec file was found, the pipeline will automatically create one by extracting the required metadata from the AssemblyInfo.cs file of the project.

 The pipeline expects the following to present in the AssemblyInfo.cs file: